nearform-actions/optic-release-automation-action/README.md

 ### What does it do?

-- Create a workflow that runs on `workflow_dispatch` & `pull_request` (closed)
+- When run, it opens a new PR for the release.
-- Run the workflow manually when you want to publish a new release
+- When the PR gets merged, it publishes a new Npm release and a new Github release with change logs
-- The action opens a new PR.
-- Merge the PR (or close if you do not wish to proceed)
-- A new Npm release will be published
-- A new Github release will be created

 ### Inputs